 See Related: Best Things to Do in Tennessee & Places to Visit

 6. East Nashville: Best Area for Couples

-East Nashville is a hip area filled with trendy boutiques, chef-owned eateries, and cozy dive bars.
+East Nashville is a hip area with trendy boutiques, chef-owned eateries, and cozy dive bars.
 The neighborhood sits just east of the Downtown area, and it’s as easy to get dinner at a fine local restaurant as it is to spend an afternoon fishing at Shelby Park.
-East Nashville is also home to East Nashville Beer Works, which is an ideal spot to relax and drink good beer.
+East Nashville is also home to East Nashville Beer Works, an ideal relaxing spot to drink good beer.

-With the impressive density of cool restaurants and little bistros, it’s one of the best areas to stay in Nashville when you’re traveling with your significant other and want to sample fine food in cozy locales.
-Consider a visit to The 5 Spot on a Monday evening when the club invites locals for a night spent dancing to Western swing and Motown.
+With the impressive density of cool restaurants and little bistros, it’s one of the best areas to stay in Nashville when traveling with your significant other and trying to sample fine food in cozy locales.
+Consider a visit to The 5 Spot on a Monday evening when the club invites locals for a night spent dancing to Western Swing and Motown.